 - Fatigued driving

-Why Is Texting and Driving Dangerous?
+Why Is Texting and Driving Dangerous in Illinois?

 Cell phones nowadays are capable of much more than just making phone calls.
 They may be used for messaging, photography, entertainment, navigation, and pretty much anything else.
 Texting while driving is one of the most hazardous forms of distracted driving because it demands so much of your attention.
 You’re looking at your phone, thinking about what you’re about to write, and taking your hand off the wheel to accomplish it.